TomOrth/trenton-catalog-system/README.md

 # CSC 315 Project Group 1 Transcript Catalog

 This repository contains documents, database design, and code related to Group 1's implementation to house the transcripts from the trentoniana.
-As we progress more in the stages, more of these readme sections will be filled out.
+Documents are listed on this repository's wiki page under the wiki tab.

 In addition to our README, please visit our wiki for more information.

-Our group proposal is (here)[https://github.com/TCNJ-degoodj/stage-v-group-1/blob/main/docs/Proposal_stage3.pdf]
+Our group proposal is [here](https://github.com/TomOrth/trenton-catalog-system/blob/main/docs/Proposal_stage3.pdf)

 # Technology